luhipi/sarvey/docs/demo/demo_masjed_dam_detailed_guide.rst

 Modify the config.json file and change **coherence_p2** from 0.8 to 0.7.

-Run steps 3 and 4 using the following command:
+Rerun steps 4 using the following command:

 .. code-block:: bash

-    sarvey -f config.json 3 4
+    sarvey -f config.json 4 4

 A new file `coh70_ts.h5` is created.
 You can now visualize this file that has a higher point density.